Retrolensing by light rays slightly inside and outside of a photon sphere around a Reissner-Nordstr\"{o}m naked singularity: Introduction

 \section{Introduction}

-Gravitational lensing in a weak field gravitational with a small deflection angle $\alpha \ll 1$ has been investigated intensively for finding dark and massive objects such as dark matters and extrasolar planets~\cite{Schneider_Ehlers_Falco_1992,Schneider_Kochanek_Wambsganss_2006}.
-On the other hand, the images of light rays deflected in a strong gravitational field caused by a compact object have also been considered intermittently.
-In 1931~\cite{Hagihara_1931} Hagihara pointed out that an observer can see light rays reflected by a photon sphere which is a sphere made of unstable circular light orbits and Darwin~\cite{Darwin_1959} and several authors revisited the images reflected by the photon sphere \cite{Atkinson_1965,Luminet_1979,Ohanian_1987, Nemiroff_1993,Frittelli_Kling_Newman_2000,Virbhadra_Ellis_2000,Bozza_Capozziello_Iovane_Scarpetta_2001,Bozza:2002zj, Perlick:2003vg,Virbhadra:2008ws,Bozza_2010,Tsukamoto:2016zdu,Shaikh:2019jfr,Shaikh:2019itn,Tsukamoto:2020uay,Tsukamoto:2020iez,Paul:2020ufc}.
-Recently, gravitational waves emitted by black hole binaries have been reported by LIGO and Virgo Collaborations~\cite{Abbott:2016blz} and a shadow at the center of a giant elliptical galaxy M87 has been detected by Event Horizon Telescope Collaboration~\cite{Akiyama:2019cqa}.
-Gravitational lensing with the deflection angle $\alpha > 1$ in the strong gravitational field and other phenomena will be more significant before.
+Gravitational lensing with a small deflection angle $\alpha \ll 1$ has been investigated eagerly for finding dark and massive objects such as dark matters and extrasolar planets~\cite{Schneider_Ehlers_Falco_1992}.
+On the other hand, the images of light rays with a large deflection angle $\alpha > 1$ in a strong gravitational field have been considered intermittently.
+In 1931~\cite{Hagihara_1931}, Hagihara pointed out that an observer can see light rays reflected by a photon sphere, which is a sphere made of unstable circular light orbits, and Darwin~\cite{Darwin_1959} and several authors revisited the images~\cite{Atkinson_1965,Luminet_1979,Ohanian_1987, Nemiroff_1993,Virbhadra:1998dy,Frittelli_Kling_Newman_2000,Virbhadra_Ellis_2000,Bozza_Capozziello_Iovane_Scarpetta_2001,Bozza:2002zj,Virbhadra:2002ju, Perlick:2003vg,Virbhadra:2008ws,Bozza_2010,Tsukamoto:2016zdu,Shaikh:2019jfr,Shaikh:2019itn,Tsukamoto:2020uay,Tsukamoto:2020iez,Paul:2020ufc,Perlick_2004_Living_Rev,Claudel:2000yi,Perlick:2021aok}.
+Phenomena related to the photon sphere are more significant than before; gravitational waves emitted by black hole binaries have been reported by LIGO and Virgo Collaborations~\cite{Abbott:2016blz} and a shadow at the center of a giant elliptical galaxy M87 has been detected by the Event Horizon Telescope Collaboration~\cite{Akiyama:2019cqa}.
+Theoretical and observational aspects of the photon sphere and an antiphoton sphere which which is a sphere made of stable circular light orbits~\footnote{It is of concern that the antiphoton sphere may lead to instability of compact objects because of the slow decay of linear waves~\cite{Keir:2014oka,Cardoso:2014sna,Cunha:2017qtt}.} have been investigated~\cite{Hod:2017xkz,Sanchez:1977si,Press:1971wr,Abramowicz:1990cb,Koga:2016jjq,Barcelo:2000ta,Ames_1968}.

-It is known that there is a sphere of unstable (stable) circular light orbits called photon sphere (antiphoton sphere) around compact objects such as black holes~\cite{Perlick_2004_Living_Rev,Claudel:2000yi,Perlick:2021aok} and their theoretical and observational aspects were investigated eagerly~\cite{Hod:2017xkz,Sanchez:1977si,Press:1971wr,Abramowicz_Prasanna_1990,Mach:2013gia,Barcelo:2000ta,Ames_1968}.
 The generalizations or alternative surfaces of the photon sphere have been also suggested by several researchers~\cite{Claudel:2000yi,Gibbons:2016isj}.
-It is concerned that the antiphoton sphere may lead to instability of ultra compact objects because of the slow decay of linear waves~\cite{Keir:2014oka,Cardoso:2014sna,Cunha:2017qtt}.